valdepeace/my-website/blog/2025-11-29-mastra-vs-microsoft-agent-framework.md

 - For quick PoCs, internal automations, scrapers and MCP-first flows: **Mastra**.
 - For regulated corporate projects inside Azure, where governance and integrations matter: **MAF + Foundry**.

-If you want, I can now draft an architecture diagram showing a hybrid setup (Mastra + Foundry) for a concrete use case (e.g., copilot for AppInsights or payment reconciliation).